 Fire marshals

-Fire marshals should be made aware of deaf employees and employees who have hearing loss.
+Fire marshals should be made aware of employees who are deaf, have hearing loss, or tinnitus.
 We recommend that they complete deaf awareness training, to ensure they’re able to communicate effectively in an emergency.

 Accessible health and safety training

-Any staff training must be accessible to people with hearing loss.
+Any staff training must be accessible to people who are deaf or have hearing loss.
 This could include providing communication support such as British Sign Language (BSL) interpreters, lipspeakers, or speech-to-text reporters.
 If you’re using videos, make sure they have subtitles.

 Policies

-Review your policies to make sure they’re adequately supporting deaf employees and employees with hearing loss.
+Review your policies regularly to make sure they’re adequately supporting employees who are deaf or have hearing loss.
 Policies should be in plain English, which will be helpful to staff with hearing loss and those whose first language isn’t English.

 You may also want to make some or all policies available in British Sign Language (BSL).